-They both use the mashed cooked flesh of the eggplant, but while our salad/dip uses mayonnaise to give it that rich flavour, baba ganoush uses tahini paste for its distinct taste.
+They both use the mashed cooked flesh of the aubergines, but while our salad/dip uses mayonnaise to give it that rich flavour, baba ganoush uses tahini paste for its distinct taste.

 Tahini paste is heavily used in Middle Eastern recipes, the most famous one being hummus, the appetizer that needs no introduction.
 And the tahini paste is actually just toasted sesame seeds that have been blended into a paste.

 It's amazing how just a little bit of this flavourful paste can go a long way, it does take the humble eggplant to a whole new level.
 Add just lemon juice for for a zesty kick, and you know you have a fantastic dish right here for you.